 In 1963, movie ads for the Cerrito Theater disappeared from local newspaper listings.
 Two years later, Naomi Goldenberg died.
 In 1966 Henry Goldenberg sold the Cerrito to the Keifer family and the lights went dim on a movie house that many had called “home”.

 In 2001, the movie house came on the market again, and public interest in seeing it restored reached a feverish peak.
-In February 2002 the Friends of the Cerrito Theater, a project of the El Cerrito Community Foundation, was formed.
+In February 2002 the Friends of the Cerrito Theater was formed.
 On May 3rd, the City with the help of the Friends, hosted an open house which drew 3000 people to view the theater and its wonderful murals.
 In June of that year, the Redevelopment Agency/City Council voted to purchase the Cerrito Theater for future restoration.

 History research done by Pam Challinor with gratitude to all those who gave so generously of their time, support, and enthusiasm.